albar965/littlenavmap-manual/en/ROUTEDESCR.md

 `SPEEDALT`: Contains the cruise speed and altitude.
 See below for a details.

 `ENROUTE`: This is a list of either `WAYPOINT` or a `AIRWAYWAYPOINT` forming the actual flight plan.
-The first enty has to be an airport, waypoint, VOR or NDB.
+The first entry has to be an airport, waypoint, VOR or NDB.

 `WAYPOINT`: A waypoint, VOR, NDB, airport or user defined coordinates.
 See below for a details about coordinates.
 A waypoint